 You’ll want to get started on your kayaking adventure in calm, protected waters first — that means lakes and protected bays without much current or wind.
 Lakes without motorized boat traffic make for easier paddles, as you won’t need to avoid wakes.

 Scappoose Bay is a gentle start for beginners, with the friendly outfitters Next Adventure’s Scappoose Bay Paddling Center providing rentals and lessons or tours.
 You might even spy some river otters playing.

 Trillium Lake has no motorized boat traffic as well as camping and beautiful views near Government Camp on Mt.
 Hood.

-Alder Creek’s classes allow kids 10 & up to attend their Learn to Kayak tours with parents.
+Alder Creek’s classes allow kids 10 and up to attend their Learn to Kayak tours with parents.
 Check to see which class would be best for your family.
 (Note: rentals are currently offered, however tours and classes are on hold due to COVID restrictions.

 The Lower Columbia Slough in North Portland can be a lovely place to set in, but you’ll want to check the tide schedule to keep your trip focused on bald eagles and herons, not hard paddling against the current.